rebelsky/csc207c/_labs/getting-started.md

 title: Getting started with Java
 summary: |
   In this lab, you'll explore some basics of Java programming using commands in the shell.
-(We'll soon switch to the Eclipse IDE.)
+(We'll soon switch to the VSCode IDE.)
 copyright:  Copyright &copy; Peter-Michael Osera and Samuel A. Rebelsky.
 copyright_message: |
   This work is licensed under a Creative Commons Attribution-NonCommercial